 On the safety and driver aids side, the new ZOE has integrated sensors and automated functions for its new driver assistance systems (ADAS).
 A brace of acronyms denote that it gets AEBS (Active Emergency Braking System), LDW (Lane Departure Warning), LKA (Lane Keeping Assist), TSR (Traffic Sign Recognition), BSM (Blind Spot Monitoring), AHL (Auto High/Low beam headlamps), EPA (Easy Park Assist) as well as front and rear parking sensors, Auto-Hill hold and an automatic parking brake.

 The new Renault ZOE is available in three trim levels, and to be frank none of them are found wanting in terms of standard kit.
 Moreover, the entry level car is now the most affordable EV in its segment so you'll struggle to go too far wrong.
 Renault will sell you a ZOE outright with no mileage limit on the battery and an eight year/100,000 mile guarantee.
-The more popular option will inevitably be the battery lease option, the monthly cost for which is based on an owner's annual mileage.
+Ironically, the rest of the car is only covered by a five year/100,000 mile warranty.

 The base spec ZOE Play with the R110 motor starts at £18,670 (after the government's plug-in car grant) on battery lease or £25,670 outright.
 The mid-spec ZOE Iconic with the R110 motor is priced at £20,170 on battery lease or £27,170 outright; with the R135 motor it is £20,620 or £27,620 respectively.
 At the top end, the GT Line with the standard R135 motor costs £21,620 on battery lease or £28,620 outright.